-All Saints CE Primary School's Christian Values are embedded throughout our school and we are committed to providing high quality Personal, Social and Health Education (PSHE) lessons.
+All Saints CE Primary School's Christian Values are embedded throughout our school and we are committed to providing high quality Personal, Social and Health Education(PSHE) lessons.
 We have regular PSHE lessons for all children including lessons about friendship, internet safety and bullying.
-Our Year 6 Advocates regularly meet with teaching staff with the opportunity to offer suggestions for new ideas and initiatives in school.
-Children's views are sought, through the Year 6 Advocates and from all children during circle time and PSHE sessions in class.
+We have an active school council so that children can offer suggestions and highlight problems.
+Children's views are sought, through the school council and from all children during circle time and PHSE sessions in class.